[PREV - BURNING_MOMENTS] [TOP]

 interesting that Or for that matter:

-Vale never did a "Raves" -- an echo of
+Vale never did a "Raves"-- an echo of

-"Cyberpunk" book? the old punk/disco
+"Cyberpunk" book? the old punk/disco wars?

 What would you SUBCULTS